-This upgraded chia pudding is designed for real satiety and metabolic support.
-It delivers 27 grams of protein-more than double the 12 grams in the same-calorie portion of plain chia pudding.
-It also packs more magnesium, vitamin K, zinc, and healthy fats to support bone density, muscle repair, and metabolic health-a smarter, more satisfying breakfast-created by a Registered Dietitian Nutritionist.
+How to make healthier high-protein chia pudding that's built for real satiety and metabolic support.
+This recipe delivers 27 grams of protein, while providing more magnesium, vitamin K, zinc, and healthy fats to support bone density, muscle repair, and overall metabolic health.
+A smarter, more satisfying breakfast.

 Save This Recipe!